pdmoerland/SingleCellNotes/README.md

 teaches you how to make use of cutting-edge Bioconductor tools to process, analyze, visualize, and explore scRNA-seq data.
 The companion paper can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7358058/).
 * [Current best practices in single‐cell RNA‐seq analysis: a tutorial](https://www.embopress.org/doi/full/10.15252/msb.20188746): A highly readable tutorial by Malte Luecken and Fabian Theis.
 There is a companion GitHub [repository](https://github.com/theislab/single-cell-tutorial) with the scripts
-* [Seurat vignettes](https://satijalab.org/seurat/vignettes.html): Seurat remains the most comprehensive R toolkit for single genomics analysis accompanied by a large collection of vignettes.
+* [Seurat vignettes](https://satijalab.org/seurat/vignettes.html): [Seurat](https://satijalab.org/seurat/) remains the most comprehensive R toolkit for single genomics analysis accompanied by a large collection of vignettes.
+* [Scanpy tutorials](https://scanpy.readthedocs.io/en/stable/tutorials.html): [Scanpy](https://scanpy.readthedocs.io/en/stable/index.html) is a scalable Python toolkit for analyzing single-cell gene expression data and comes with a rich set of tutorals.
 [Kallisto|bustools](https://www.kallistobus.tools/tutorials):  Google Colab notebooks on working with kallisto in combination with bustools.

 ## Trajectory inference